dwave-examples/kibble-zurek/README.md

 ## <a name="The-Kibble-Zurek-Mechanism"></a> The Kibble-Zurek Mechanism

-Everyone is familiar with macroscopic phase transitions: raise the surrounding temperature and solid ice transitions to liquid water, magnets become demagnetized.
-The material switches from an orderly state to a disorderly
+Some macroscopic phase transitions are familiar: raise the surrounding temperature and solid ice transitions to liquid water, magnets become demagnetized.
+The material switches from an orderly state to a disorderly one.
+In the former magnet, once-aligned microscopic magnetic domains acquire random orientations; the crystalline structure of ice atoms gives way to
-one: all microscopic magnetic domains aligned in the magnet and atoms arranged in a crystalline structure in ice to randomly oriented magnetic domains and constant formation and breaking of hydrogen bonds in water.
+an ongoing formation and breaking of hydrogen bonds in water.

 ![Ice to Water](assets/ice_water.png)